Las Vegas Bar takes on Downtown Grand in David Vs. Goliath Court Battle

 Hogs and Heifers is described as "all -American, Classic / Outlaw Country and Southern Rock Dive Bar, where bartenders interact with the crowd, sometimes using bull horns as they sip drinks [and] laugh. "

 This included the Downtown Grand site, which also said the lounge "hosts the best damn party in Vegas."

 A reviewer on the TripAdvisor network site called it "loud, friendly and one of the best bartenders around.
 They insult you, yell and dance on the bar. "

 Another described it as "Horrible and bawdy," giving it five out of five stars.

-Gross and bawdy may not be everyone's cup of tea.
-But Hogs & Heifers has become part of the fabric of downtown and was a major player in the area's revitalization in the mid-2000 s, observers say.
+Hideous and lewd may not be everyone's cup of tea.
+But Hogs & Heifers became part of the downtown fabric and was a major player in the mid-2000s revitalization of the area, observers say.

 The success of the cult

-Owner Michelle Dell said LVRJ that she was personally invited by then-Mayor Oscar Goodman and other city officials to host a downtown venue following the cult success of the original Hogs & Heifers in New York City.
+Owner Michelle Dell said LVRJ that she was personally invited by then-mayor Oscar Goodman and other city officials to organize a downtown venue following the iconic success of the original New York City Hogs & Heifers.